Ten of the series of classic to watch during the quarantine of the coronavirus

 The House

 In these days of multi-coronavirus, a lot of people reminded him of the grumpy Dr. House.
 Since this is one of those series that is worth stating, it is a complete Amazon Prime Video.
-A person a lot of times painful, but always brilliant in their solutions for the cases of the doctors, Dr. Gregory House, likes to be direct in their assessments, whether it be with your patients, be it with your child
+A person a lot of times painful, but always brilliant in their solutions for the cases of the doctors, Dr. Gregory House, likes to be direct in their assessments of whether their patients are with their children.

 When